-A concise biomimetic total synthesis of incarvilleatone and incarviditone is achieved in one pot via the highly stereoselective hetero- and homodimerization of (\pm) -rengyolone, respectively.
+A concise biomimetic total synthesis of incarvilleatone and incarviditone is achieved in one pot via the highly stereoselective hetero- and homodimerization of $(\pm)$ -rengyolone, respectively.
 The structure of incarviditone is revised on the basis of spectroscopic and computational evidence.

-Dimeric natural products have been recognized as a group of attractive targets for synthetic chemists, because of their fascinating molecular architectures and prominent biological profiles.1 Not surprisingly, significant efforts have been devoted to their synthesis.
-Among various approaches to access the dimeric targets, bioinspired strategies which usually exploit a biomimetic dimerization reaction as the key step are of particular interest, since they take advantage of the symmetrical elements of the targets and, thus, dramatically simplify their synthesis.2
+Dimeric natural products have been recognized as a group of attractive targets for synthetic chemists, because of their fascinating molecular architectures and prominent biological profiles.
+Not surprisingly, significant efforts have been devoted to their synthesis.
+Among various approaches to access the dimeric targets, bioinspired

+10.1021/ol302205w © 2012 American Chemical Society Published on Web 09/04/2012 strategies which usually exploit a biomimetic dimerization reaction as the key step are of particular interest, since they take advantage of the symmetrical elements of the targets and, thus, dramatically simplify their synthesis.